 Barbican – Bethlem Museum of the Mind – British Library – British Museum

 Intimacy in art at the Barbican

-2018 marks 70 years since the HMT Empire Windrush travelled from Jamaica to the UK, bringing over 800 Caribbean migrants to London and.
+Over at the British Library, there’s a celebration of the 70 years since the HMT Empire Windrush travelled from Jamaica to the UK, bringing over 800 Caribbean migrants to London.
 Windrush: Songs in a Strange Land (until October 21) revisits this momentous event in 1948 and revealing the Caribbean voices behind the 1940s headlines.
 The exhibition features music, poetry, political writings and manuscripts by influential black British people, and explores how the Windrush Generation helped shape Britain today.

 The search for dissent at the British Museum